 These two important elements only enhance Heller’s wildly spectacular plot, that weaves its way through the many unusual characters and their equally curious antics.
 What’s more, the number of stories and goings on surrounding the essential plot of Yossarian not wanting to fly any more missions are as various and numerous as the number of stories.
 Yet again, this is because Heller writes with such control that we’re never bewildered by any of them.

 In short, I’ve always found every aspect of this book to be masterfully written, and that Heller constructed the whole work to absolute perfection.
 This novel is a joy to read from start to finish, including the scenes that are upsetting and even gruesome at times.
 There is nothing that could make me give this less than a full five stars out of five, and recommend it highly and wholeheartedly (and I think I need to re-read it yet again)!

-“Catch-22” by Joseph Heller is still available from Amazon, Barnes & Noble, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“Catch-22” by Joseph Heller is still available (via these affiliate links) from Amazon, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.

 PS: The TV series… yeah, it is good.
 Very good, in fact.
 No, it isn’t the book, but it certainly gives us the flavor of the novel.
 But the movie – NO!
 That was an epic failure!
 FYI!